MJoergen/touchdown_db/README.md

 tradeoff.

 The scheme I've chosen in this program is the following.
-The index consists of two numbers:
+The index consists of a 24-bit number, split into two fields:
-* A 16-bit number indicating which positions on the board are occupied.
+* Bits 15-0 indicate which positions on the board are occupied.
-* An 8-bit number indicating which of the occupied positions belong to the current player "X".
+* Bits 23-16 indicate which of the occupied positions belong to the current player "X".

 This representation uses 2^24 values.
 It still contains illegal positions where e.g. more than 8 pawns are on the board.
 The conversion between board position and index representation is reasonably efficient.
-The 16-bit value is called "p", and the 8-bit value is called "x".

 ## Skipping over illegal positions
-In the algotihm above it was assumed that the loop is over all legal positions.
+In the algorithm above it was assumed that the loop is over all legal positions.
 So we need a way to quickly determine whether a given index corresponds to a legal position.
 This is done by introducing the following shorthands:
-* "cp" is number of "1" bits in "p".
+* "cp" is number of "1" bits in p, i.e. within bits 15-0.
-* "cx" is number of "1" bits in "x". and then examining the following requirements:
+* "cx" is number of "1" bits in x, i.e. within bits 23-16.

+and then examining the following requirements:
 1.    cx <= 4.
 Reason: Player "X" may have no more than four pieces.
 2. cp-cx <= 4.
 Reason: Player "O" may have no more than four pieces.

 Finally, one more restriction is necessary:
 3. "x" < 2^cp.
 Reason: Plauer "X" may not have pieces on empty squares on the board.